UNC-Libraries/SCTS-Documentation/Accessioning.md

 ## Related Resources

-_Maps to: Resources Linked to this accession (Basic Information tab)_

 Also known as collections, this field allows you link an accession to an existing resource record in your repository.
 The **Resource** field is required.
 You may link as many resource records to an accession as necessary.

 To link a related resource to an accession record, click **Related Resources** on the left navigation bar and then click Add Related Resource on the right side of the screen.